Characters of the DC Extended Universe: Amazons

 The Amazons are a race of immortal female warriors, created by Zeus to protect mankind.
 They are present during the first invasion of Earth by Apokolips, defending the world along with the Atlanteans, humans, Old Gods, and a Green Lantern.
 When Ares wages war against the other gods, he corrupts mankind into attacking and enslaving the Amazons, leading to Zeus creating the hidden island of Themyscira for them to hide with his dying breath.
 They have been training for battle against Ares on the island ever since, and were undisturbed until Steve Trevor accidentally finds Themyscira during World War I, prompting Diana, the daughter of Queen Hippolyta and unknown at the time, Zeus, to enter Man's world and protect it as Wonder Woman.

 As depicted in the films, the Amazons display other talents aside from their prowess as warriors, such as the ability to quickly learn and adapt and understand all human languages, including extinct languages.
 They also appear diverse, resembling different human races and ethnic groups.
 Several stunt-doubles and athletes were cast to fill the roles of the Amazons in the films.

 Atlanteans

 The Atlanteans are a race of humanoid underwater dwellers from Atlantis, which was once an island nation.
 As explained in Aquaman, Atlantis sank to the bottom of the ocean due to excessive scientific experimentation, but its inhabitants were able to adapt to breathing underwater.

 Kryptonians

 Kryptonians are the inhabitants of the planet Krypton.
-They are, for the most part, a genetically-engineered race by the events of Man of Steel with mechanically-birthed individuals receiving pre-determined roles in society.
-In their early days, some 100,000 before the present, Kryptonians had explored and settled other planets before birth control and restricting new laws forced them to abandon their space colonies.
-Jor-El, the chief Kryptonian scientist, and Zod, the chief military general, both realize the errors of Kryptonian society, despite having different ideologies, and most Kryptonians perish when Krypton explodes due to overmining their planet's core.
+They are largely a genetically engineered race by the events of Man of Steel with mechanically birthed individuals receiving pre-determined roles in society.
+In their early days, some 100,000 years before the present, Kryptonians had explored and settled other planets before birth control and restricting new laws forced them to abandon their space colonies.
+Jor-El, the chief Kryptonian scientist, and Zod, the chief military general, both realize the errors of Kryptonian society, despite having different ideologies, and most Kryptonians perish when Krypton explodes due to overmining of its core.

-Sword of Rao

-The Sword of Rao is a group of militants loyal to General Zod.